Probate Sale Guide

 Additional Fees and Requirements

 Probate sales have more fees and requirements than traditional home sales.
-Purchase contracts for probate homes do not allow contingencies and a non-refundable 10% deposit is required to begin the process of buying a probate home.
+Purchase contracts for probate homes do not allow contingencies, and a non-refundable 10% deposit is required to begin the process of buying a probate home.
 As the process is so complex, there are typically additional legal and appraisal fees associated with probate houses.

 hash-markProbate Sale Bottom Line

 A probate sale can be a pretty big bargain if you are willing to spend the extra time going through the bureaucratic hurdles.
 Whether you're considering buying a house under probate or need to sell a house in probate, you'll need to be patient.
 Also, be sure that you assemble a highly qualified team right away.
-Working with an experienced realtor or attorney that can guide you through the process is critical.
+Working with an experienced realtor or attorney who can guide you through the process is critical.

 If you are a realtor and are interested in getting involved with probate sales but don’t have the experience, you may be able to get certified as a Certified Probate Real Estate Specialist.
 Finally, no matter your role in the process, be sure to double-check your state’s exact requirements and identify any quirks in state laws.
 It could potentially save you a great deal of time.